First of all, what is the SERVE Team?

-The UK has recently introduced a £400 Immigration Health Surcharge (per year), which you will pay as a part of your visa application.
+The UK also has a £624 Immigration Health Surcharge (per year), which you will pay as a part of your visa application.
 This allows you to access the National Health Service during your time in the UK, so you won’t need additional health insurance.
 You will have the same access to the NHS as a British person would, meaning you won’t pay anything additional for medical treatment apart from the cost of filling prescriptions.

-Before you join the SERVE Team, you’ll need to pay £3000 to Tees Valley Youth for Christ to cover your housing, food, training, and admin costs.
-On top of this, we recommend that you raise at least £3000 to cover your in-country costs (phone credit, local transport, and around £20 per week spending money).
+Before you join the SERVE Team, you will raise an estimated $16,500.
+This will cover everything from your housing, food, training, and admin costs as well as your your in-country costs (phone credit, local transport, and around $90 per week spending money).
 This will be enough to live off of, but you will need to be careful with your spending.
-It is advised that you raise over £3000 but that is up to you.
-The costs of your visa, health surcharge, international travel, and FBI background check aren’t included in this £6000.
-Any travelling that you might want to do around the UK/Europe is also your responsibility to pay for.
+We would encourage you to keep personal spending to a minimum.
+The costs of your visa, health surcharge, international travel, background check and medical travel insurance are included in this.
+Any extra travelling that you might want to do around the UK/Europe is your responsibility to pay for.